Mystic Places of Dawn

 Mystic Places of Dawn is the first album by Septic Flesh, released in 1994.

 History

 The album was reissued in 2002 with the Temple of the Lost Race EP as bonus tracks and then again in 2013 by Seasons of Mist.
 Though someone named "Jim" is credited for drums, in fact all drums were programmed, with the exception of "Morpheus (the Dreamlord)", which features drumming by Nick Adams (who also performed session work for the Greek black metal act Necromantia).

-The cover art on the vinyl edition was by Boris Vallejo.
+The cover art on the original vinyl edition is the only one of Septic Flesh's cover arts to not have been done by bassist/vocalist Spiros Antoniou; it was made by Boris Vallejo.

 Track listing

 All lyrics written by Sotiris V.